FiskahSyela29RPL/rinse/README.md

 # Rinse

 Rinse is a laundry web-based managment app.
 Rinse helps you to manage your laundry easily.
+UKL dulu kita, ngide kemudian.